 —AFT president Randi Weingarten

-Inside this toolkit are two lessons, each Common Core-aligned and developed by Common Core-proficient teachers, designed to help teach human rights in the classroom.
+Inside this toolkit are lessons, each Common Core-aligned and developed by Common Core-proficient teachers, designed to help teach human rights in the classroom.
 These hands-on and collaborative lessons are targeted for grades five through ten.
 One lesson draws from the inspirational story of Malala Yousafzai, the Pakistani schoolgirl and education activist who survived an attempted assassination by the Taliban.
 The second lesson focuses on the ongoing issue of sweatshops and the high cost of human life involved with making clothing sold by the world's most popular retailers, including Gap, Walmart and Hanes.
+The third lesson focuses on the life and legacy of Nelson Mandela.
 Access these exciting lessons and bring the issue of Human Rights into your classroom today!